thapawan/PhaseCodedDisk/README.md

-# Phase Code Disk Approach
+# Phase Coded Disk Approach

 ## Derivation of river morphology using satellite images
 ### Landsat 8 and Sentinel 2A